Vietnam.vn - Nền tảng quảng bá Việt Nam

 A shipment of nearly 2,000 Baby Three toy products was discovered and destroyed in Quang Ninh (Photo: Quang Ninh Provincial Police).

-“When I read the information about the shipment containing toxic substances being destroyed, I was very worried because I did not know whether the products I bought were safe or not.
-The toys looked the same on the outside, without traceability codes or anti-counterfeit stamps, so it was difficult to distinguish between genuine and counterfeit goods,” Ms. Thao shared.
+“When I read the information about the shipment containing toxic substances that was destroyed, I was very worried because I was not sure whether the products I bought were safe or not.
+The toys looked the same on the outside, without traceability codes or anti-counterfeit stamps, so it was very difficult to distinguish between genuine and counterfeit goods,” Ms. Thao shared.

 Similarly, Mr. Phuc Vinh, a parent in District 10 (HCMC), also expressed concern when his daughter owned 3 Baby Three products given to her on her recent birthday.